Prasundas99/My-Journal-A-content-managment-system-using-MEN-stack/README.md

 > npm init to install all the packages required for this project
 > **Warning**: the project can only be seen using a server

+# Stack used in the project:
+**CSS3**:
+	Cascading Style Sheets is a style sheet language used for describing the presentation of a document written in a markup language like HTML.
+CSS is a cornerstone technology of the World Wide Web, alongside HTML and JavaScript.

+ **Javascript**:
+    JavaScript, often abbreviated as JS, is a programming language that conforms to the ECMAScript specification.
+    JavaScript is high-level, often just-in-time compiled, and multi-paradigm.
+It has curly-bracket syntax, dynamic typing, prototype-based object-orientation, and first-class functions.

+**Node Js**
+Node.js is an open-source, cross-platform, JavaScript runtime environment that executes JavaScript code outside a web browser.

+**Express Js**
+Express.js, or simply Express, is a web application framework for Node.js, released as free and open-source software under the MIT License.
+It is designed for building web applications and APIs.
+It has been called the de facto standard server framework for Node.js.

+**Ejs**
+**EJS** is a simple templating language that lets you generate HTML markup with plain JavaScript.
+No religiousness about how to organize things.
+No reinvention of iteration and control-flow.
+It's just plain JavaScript.